 4 It is resolved that ellipsoidal height determinations of the vertical reference marks used for tidal/water level observations should be made, in order to support the production of seamless data sets; i.e. to allow the translation between data sets with differing vertical datums.
-It is further resolved that such observations should relate to a geocentric reference system, preferably the International Terrestrial Reference System (ITRS) or one of its realizations e.g. the World Geodetic System 1984 (WGS84).
+It is further resolved that such observations should relate to a geocentric reference system, preferably the International Terrestrial Reference System (ITRS), the World Geodetic System 1984 (WGS 84) or other geodetic reference systems coincident with ITRS.